Firebrand Myanmar monk Wirathu released from prison | Law-Order

 Wirathu and his supporters were also successful in lobbying for laws making interfaith marriages difficult.

+People Media, an online news site, said it had received confirmation of Wirathu's release from Maj Gen Zaw Min Tun, a spokesman for the Myanmar military, known as the Tatmadaw.

+“The case was closed and he was released this evening.
+Even though U Wirathu was released, he is still receiving medical treatment at the Tatmadaw Hospital,” it quoted Zaw Min Tun as saying.

-Wirathu had turned himself in for arrest last November after being a fugitive from justice since May 2019, when a court issued a warrant for his arrest under Section 124(A) of Myanmar's Penal Code, which criminalizes comments that “bring into hatred or contempt” or “excite disaffection against” the government.
+Wirathu had turned himself in for arrest last November after being a fugitive from justice since May 2019, when a court issued a warrant for his arrest under under a section of the penal code that criminalizes comments that “bring into hatred or contempt” or “excite disaffection against” the government.

 The charge was brought by the Yangon Region government for remarks he made in early May 2019 that included crude insults of Aung San Suu Kyi, who was then Myanmar's leader.
 Her government was ousted in February this year in a military takeover.